Murphy signs extension to utility shutoff moratorium

 Gov. Phil Murphy on Wednesday signed an executive order extending the moratorium preventing the shutoff of utilities for state residents through at least June 30.

-Through Executive Order 229, the moratorium applies to all public and private gas, electric and water utilities.
-The current moratorium, put in place by Executive Order 190, expires March 15.
+The moratorium applies to all public and private gas, electric and water utilities.
+The current moratorium was set to expire March 15.

 "Despite the fact that we now see the light at the end of the tunnel for the COVID-19 pandemic, many families are still reeling from the economic impacts of the virus," Murphy said in a news release.
 "This extension, along with our prior extension, is the right thing to do to help New Jerseyans who are struggling to make ends meet."